AndromedaOMA/FlappyNet/README.md

 --------------------------------------------------------------------------------
 <h1 id="flappynet" align="left">FlappyNet:</h1>

-**NOTE**: This project represents the final project supported and realized within the Neueonal Networks laboratories of the Faculty of Computer Science of the Alexandru Ioan Cuza University in Iași, Romania.

-**ALSO NOTE**: Developed this project together with Marin Andrei (andier13 on GitHub) in the fifth semester of the faculty.

 <h3 align="left">Here we have the requirement:</h3>

 Implement and train a neural network using the Q learning algorithm to control an agent in the Flappy Bird game.